The South African Best Online Trading Platform Revealed

 What is the best trading platform South Africa for stocks?

-If you're looking to trade international stocks found in regions like the US, UK, or Europe - eToro is the best option on the table.
-In total, you'll have access to over 2,400 stocks from 17 markets - all on a commission-free basis.
+If you're looking to trade international stocks found in regions like the US, UK, or Europe - Capital.com is the best option on the table.
+In total, you'll have access to over 3,000 stocks - all on a commission-free basis.
 Alternatively, if you want to trade South African-listed stocks, Plus500 has you covered.

 How do you trade the rand in South Africa?

-Many top-rated platforms allow you to trade the South African rand. eToro, for example, allows you to trade the rand against the US dollar and the Japanese yen.
+Many top-rated platforms allow you to trade the South African rand.
+Capital.com, for example, allows you to trade the rand against the US dollar and the Japanese yen.

 Are South Africa online trading platforms safe?